cdiener/dycone/README.md

 What does it do?
 --------------

-Dycone allows you to analyze the dynamic landscape of a metabolic system without knowing its kinetic parameters by using steady state and dynamic metabolome data (for instance from proteomics).
+Dycone ("dynamic cone") allows you infer enzymatic regulation from metabolome mesurements.
+It employs formalisms based on flux and k-cone analysis to connect metabolome data to distinct regulations of enzyme activity.
+Most of the analysis methods can be applied to genome-scale data.

 Installation
 -----------